mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 ![Benchmark Committee submits the reference Model Container](../tutorial_images/bc-5-bc-submits-ref-model.png){class="tutorial-sticky-image-content"}
 In this tutorial, for the Reference Model container, the submission should include:

-- The URL to the hosted container configuration file:
+- The path to the container configuration file:

     ```text
     {{ model_container }}
     ```

-- The URL to the hosted parameters file:
+- The path to the parameters file:

     ```text
     {{ model_params }}